-DBT-C features a strong parental component in therapy, in which parents will attend therapy sessions regularly and learn new skills along with their child.
+DBT-C features a strong parental component in therapy, in which parents will attend therapy sessions first and regularly, and will learn new skills along with their child.

-DBT-C is a proven effective therapy method for children ages 11+ and has been show to produce many benefits, including:
+DBT-C is a proven effective therapy method for children and has been shown to produce many benefits, including:

 Improving a child’s emotional wellbeing,

 The DBT skills taught in DBT-C are be useful in a wide variety of situations.
 If your child is struggling with behavioral problems or strong emotions, parents and children alike will benefit from DBT-C.